 Lisa also provides pre-litigation counseling and strategic advice to clients on employment-related issues, reviews client policies and handbooks to ensure legal compliance, and conducts training for clients in all areas of employment law, including sexual and unlawful harassment prevention, the ADA (Americans with Disabilities Act) and FEHA, pregnancy disability leave in California, FMLA and CFRA, proper documentation and employee terminations, privacy issues under California law, retaliation claims, discrimination laws, interviewing guidelines, religious discrimination and reasonable accommodation, appearance guidelines and dress & grooming standards, employee and labor relations, just cause, grievances and arbitrations, federal labor laws and the National Labor Relations Act, and wage and hour updates.

 Lisa received her law degree from the University of California, Berkeley School of Law (Boalt Hall) in 1985.
 She graduated from the University of California, San Diego, in 1979.
 She is a member of the California Bar.
-Lisa also is the current Chair of the Legal Aid Society-Employment Law Center in San Francisco.
-She has been on the LAS-ELC’s Board of Directors since 1995, and is a member of the Executive Committee.
+Lisa has served on the Board of Directors of the Legal Aid Society-Employment Law Center (“LAS-ELC”) in San Francisco since 1995, is a former Chair, and currently serves on the Executive Committee.